Itvisors/mendix-nativeDraggableList/README.md

 ## Usage
 - Place the widget on your native page in a dataview.
+- Choose whether to start the drag when pressing on the item or after a longpress.
 - Your context entity must have an unlimited string to hold the drop data
 - Configure the datasource
 - Place content in the drag handle (for example an image that indicates dragging is possible) and content place holders